-Meet Our Whitties is an occassional feature produced by the Office of Communications.
+Meet Our Whitties is an occasional feature produced by the Office of Communications.
 It features a Q&A with students from across Whitman College.

 Aisha Kimbrough '19, Worthington, Minnesota"